 However, Harron stood her ground and threatened to walk if Bale was replaced by teen heart-throb DiCaprio whose reputation, she believed, would only distract the viewer from the satire.
 (Years later DiCaprio would play another sociopathic yuppie in the form of Jordan Belfort.
 One can only imagine how much Bateman would worship the The Wolf of Wall Street).
 In order to get into the mindset of the demented and utterly insane Bateman, Bale watched videotapes of Tom Cruise being interviewed by David Letterman where, according to Bale, Cruise showed “intense friendliness with nothing behind the eyes”.

 American Psycho premiered at Sundance and instantly polarized critics and audiences.
 Upon viewing the film, Roger Ebert wrote of it being “the most loathed film at the festival”, but even he would later go on to give the film two thumbs up in his review show.
 Ultimately, Harron’s film went on to make $34 million at the Box Office – over four times its budget – and the film has carved out a niche for itself in popular culture.
 Not bad going for an adaptation of a book once deemed impossible to film, led by a female filmmaker and starring the kid from Newsies.
 Now, if you’ll excuse me, I have to return some videotapes.

-For more behind-the-stores and facts relating to the movie, you can check out our American Psycho podcast episode.
+For more behind-the-stores and facts relating to the movie, you can check out our other features.